-Soul Sanctuary has 10 years' experience of providing music for a huge variety of musical projects, ranging from music for television to private functions, weddings, fundraising events, school-based projects, conferences and festivals.
+Since 2006, Soul Sanctuary has been providing music for a huge variety of musical projects, ranging from music for television to private functions, weddings, fundraising events, school-based projects, conferences and festivals.
 We can offer gospel singers, musicians, choir directors, even arrangers and composers.
 Contact us to find out more!

 Weddings & events

 We are proud of our personal, friendly and professional approach to providing music for all manner of events, from weddings to corporate functions.